movinalot/azure-202-advanced/content/4_Chapter-Four/_index.md

 ---

 In this chapter, the student will navigate to your assigned vWAN hub and deploy a pair of Fortigate NVAs to secure the vWAN.
-After the Fortigates have been deployed, the student will configure FGSP, dynamic routing, enable Routing Intent, and confirm connectivity between spoke/vNET resources.
+After the Fortigates have been deployed, the student will configure FGSP, dynamic routing, enable Routing Intent, and confirm connectivity between VNET resources.

 ### Overview
-- Deploy FortiGate NVAs into asiigned VWAN hub
+- Deploy FortiGate NVAs into assigned VWAN hub
 - Configure FGSP on both FortiGate NVAs
 - Confirm VNET to VNET connectivity
 - Configure BGP and enable Routing Intent